fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-One hadith recounts that when Musa is delivering an impressive sermon, an Israelite inquires if there were anyone more knowledgeable than him.[65]
-When Musa denies any such person exists, he receives a revelation from God, which admonishes Musa for not attributing absolute knowledge to God and informs Musa that there is someone named Khidr who is more knowledgeable than him.[65]
+One hadith recounts that when Musa is delivering an impressive sermon, an Israelite inquires if there were anyone more knowledgeable than him.
+When Musa denies any such person exists, he receives a revelation from God, which admonishes Musa for not attributing absolute knowledge to God and informs Musa that there is someone named Khidr who is more knowledgeable than him.
 Upon inquiry, God informs Musa that Khidr would be found at the junction of two seas.
 God instructs Musa to take a live fish and at the location where it would escape, Khidr would be found.
 Afterwards, Musa departs and travels alongside with a boy named Yusha (Yeshua bin Nun), until they stop near a rock where Musa rests.
 While Musa is asleep, the fish escapes from the basket.
 When Musa wakes up, they continue until they stop for eating.
 At that moment, Yusha remembers that the fish had slipped from the basket at the rock.
 He informs Musa about the fish, and Musa remembers God's statement, so they retrace their steps back to the rock.
 There they see Khidr.
 Musa approaches Khidr and greets him.
 Khidr instead asks Musa how people are greeted in their land.
 Musa introduces himself, and Khidr identifies him as the prophet of the Israelites.
 According to the Quran, Musa asks Khidr: "Shall I closely follow you on condition that you teach me of what you have been taught?"
 Khidr warns that he would not be able to remain patient and consents on the condition that Musa would not question his actions.

 They walk on the seashore and pass by a ship.
 The crew of the ship recognize Khidr and offer them to board their ship free of charge.
 When they are on the boat, Khidr takes an adze and pulls up a plank.
 When Musa notices what Khidr is doing, he is astonished and stops him.
 Musa reminds Khidr that the crew has taken them aboard for free.
 Khidr admonishes Musa for forgetting his promise of not asking.
 Musa states that he has forgotten and asks to be forgiven.
 When they leave the seashore, they pass by a boy playing with others.
 Khidr takes hold of the boy's head and kills him.
 Musa is again astonished by this action and questions Khidr regarding what he had done.
 Khidr admonishes Musa again for not keeping his promise, and Musa apologizes and asks Khidr to leave him if he again questions Khidr.
 Both of them travel on until they happened upon a village.
 They ask the villagers for food, but the inhabitants refuse to entertain them as guests.
 They see therein a wall which is about to collapse, and Khidr repairs the wall.
 Musa asks Khidr why he had repaired the wall when the inhabitants refuse to entertain them as guests and give them food.
 Musa states that Khidr could have taken wages for his work.